WD16: Memory management

-The WD16's 16-bit addresses can directly access 64 KB memory.
+The WD16's 16-bit addresses can directly access 64 KB of memory.
 The WD16 does not offer any inherent memory management or protection.
 In the AM-100 application, the last 256 memory locations are mapped to port space.
 As most AM-100 computers were used as multi-user computers, the memory would usually be expanded past 64K with bank switching.
 Although the AM-100 could be configured for up to 22 users and 512 Kilobytes of RAM, a typical memory configuration for a 9-user AM-100 might be in the range of 352 Kilobytes.
 In 1981 an optional AM-700 memory management unit was offered for the AM-100/T which allowed memory segmentation in 256 byte increments.